 message property

-An annotation object SHALL contain a property named message whose value is a string that describes the physical location or locations specified by the locations property (§3.26.3).
+An annotation object SHALL contain a property named message whose value is a string containing a plain text message (§3.10.2) that describes the physical location or locations specified by the locations property (§3.26.3).

+richMessage property

+An annotation object MAY contain a property named richMessage whose value is a string containing a rich text message (§3.10.3) that describes the physical location or locations specified by the locations property (§3.26.3).

 locations property